microsoftgraph/microsoft-graph-docs-contrib/concepts/data-inflow-connectors-api-overview.md

 }

-![NOTE] Before indexed items can be found in the Microsoft Search UI, an administrator must [customize the search results page](https://docs.microsoft.com/MicrosoftSearch/configure-connector#next-steps-customize-the-search-results-page) for the corresponding connection.
+>[!NOTE] Before indexed items can be found in the Microsoft Search UI, an administrator must [customize the search results page](https://docs.microsoft.com/MicrosoftSearch/configure-connector#next-steps-customize-the-search-results-page) for the corresponding connection.

 ### Update an item